 A historic Thames-side settlement, situated west of Greenwich

 Henry VIII founded a naval dockyard here in 1513 and within a century Deptford had become one of the country’s leading ports and a major industrial suburb.
 In The Spirit of London’s River, LM Bates says of Deptford waterfront: “This was the ground from which, more than any other, grew the British Empire.”

 Several of the greatest figures of 16th- and 17th-century English history had associations with Deptford.
 In 1577 Francis Drake sailed from Deptford via Plymouth for a three-year circumnavigation of the globe, claiming a portion of present-day California for Elizabeth I .
 On his return, Drake was knighted by the Queen after she had dined aboard the Golden Hind at Deptford.

 In 1593 the dramatist Christopher Marlowe was killed here, reputedly in a tavern brawl.
 Anthony Burgess’s A Dead Man In Deptford is among the works to suggest a conspiratorial aspect to the affair.

 Deptford dockyard closed in 1869 and was replaced by a cattle market that closed in 1913.
-Through Second World War bombing and postwar industrial decline, Deptford suffered a long and damaging period of deterioration but it has recently been the focus of extensive regenerative building – both commercial and residential – especially along the Thames waterfront and around Deptford Bridge in the south.
+Through Second World War bombing and postwar industrial decline, Deptford suffered a long and damaging period of deterioration but over the past quarter-century it has been the focus of extensive regenerative building – both commercial and residential – especially along the Thames waterfront and around Deptford Bridge in the south.
 Trinity Laban’s faculty of dance opened at Deptford Creekside in 2002 and has since been engulfed by a “vibrant creative community” called Creekside Village.

 Deptford High Street still has terraced buildings from the late 17th century and the 18th century and – although they are sometimes hard to spot amongst all the newer intrusions – they represent an undervalued part of London’s architectural heritage.